siiftun1857/istrolid-magnux-documents/modifiers.md

 Cloaked units can fire weapons without decloak them.

+## cloak_vulnerable
+> tags: gameplayImpact
+> info: Cloaked ships are vulnerable to multihit and aoe.

+Make cloaked units vulnerable to multihit bullets and aoe explosions.

 ## cloak_invulnerable
 > tags: gameplayImpact
 > info: Cloaked ships are immune to all types of damage.